 One possibility is that we have both remote and in-person lessons, depending on what’s convenient each week.
 For locations farther from Pasadena, we might need to do mostly remote sessions, but I would be willing to arrange an in-person lesson once a month.

-A: I teach Python, Java, JavaScript, Haskell, and Elm.
+A: I teach Python, Java, JavaScript, C#, Haskell, and Elm.
 Many computer science classes use Python or Java.
 For instance, AP Computer Science A uses Java.
 Websites use JavaScript.
+Many games use C#.
 Haskell and Elm are quite different from most languages, and they will encourage outside-the-box thinking and prepare your student for the trends in professional programming right now.

 A: In the right situation I can take on students in programming classes.
 I ask that your student be self-motivated and do several hours of self-study between lessons with me.
 Keep in mind that I have an academic honesty policy: I will not give away the answers directly.
 I’ll work with a student to give hints and make sure they really understand.
 This sometimes comes up if I’m working with a student who’s far behind and doesn’t understand the current material: they often expect me to give away the homework answers.